 In addition to the church worship area, St. Mary’s is blessed with other facilities which are available for hire.

 St Mary’s Chapter House is a peaceful location for Meetings, Lectures/talks, Seminars, Quiet days and Retreats.
 Situated on the edge of Charnwood Forest and surrounded by over an acre of mature woodland within the Church grounds, it is an ideal place for reflection, prayer and study.
 Built and equipped to the high standards, it provides attractive and comfortable accommodation.

-The ground floor room can seat 30 and the upper room, a place of tranquillity, which can seat 15.
+The ground floor room can seat 30 in rows or approx. 20 for a meeting with tables; and the upper room, a place of tranquillity can seat 15.
 Additionally there is a well equipped kitchen; facilities for the lesser abled (toilet and easy access to the ground floor); large off road car park within the Church grounds; access to the wood (with its viewing point and meeting place); the Memorial Garden which adjoins the Chapter House; and a barbeque area in the car park.